-For starters please do not use the dictionary (or even the Bible!) to find out what a counsellor is – the Oxford English says that a counsellor is an advisor- this is WRONG!
-(See difference no.1 below).
+Unfortunately you won’t find an accurate definition in the dictionary (or even the Bible) to find out what a counsellor is: – the Oxford English dictionary says that a counsellor is an advisor- this is wrong!
 Sometimes counselling is used as an umbrella term for all talking therapies – but again this is a mistake – the umbrella term for talking therapies and also for other therapies like art/music/dance therapy is Psychotherapy.
-Obviously there are similarities between the two i.e. they both may work with similar clients and both will use empathy and unconditional regard with their clients as well as active listening techniques.
-They will also both collaborate with their clients (hence the picture).
+Obviously there are similarities between counselling and CBT therapy i.e. they both may work with similar clients and both will use empathy and unconditional regard with their clients as well as active listening techniques.
 I have been told that I am good at explaining complicated stuff and simplifying it, which is what I will do in this blog – but sometimes that may involve fudging it a little!

 Anyway here are the differences:

-- Counsellors listen – they do not advise, whereas a CBT therapist will use psychoeducation and share the latest research with their clients.
+- Counsellors just listen – they do not advise, whereas a CBT therapist will use psycho-education and share the latest research with their clients.
 CBT is collaborative and a good CBT therapist will offer tools to try, whereas a counsellor won’t.

 - Most CBT therapists are psychologists, wheres most counsellors are not (unless they are a counselling psychologist!)
 And it takes 7 years to train as a psychologist.
 Most psychologists have a doctorate.